 Input provided to those children and young people with complex SLCN requiring detailed programmes or to those who have not responded to universal and/or targeted provision.
 The child sees a Speech and Language Therapist individually or in a group and then has periods of targeted work as detailed below where they do not see the therapist.

-Government policy places a strong focus on early intervention of speech, language and communication difficulties; without this, children are at risk of lower educational attainment, behavioural problems, emotional and psychological difficulties, and poorer employment prospectsC&D Independent Speech & Language Therapy were observed during a DfE inspection in November 2014 and deemed to be outstanding.
+Schools must place a strong focus on early intervention of speech, language and communication difficulties; without this, children are at risk of lower educational attainment, behavioural problems, emotional and psychological difficulties, and increased exclusions and non-attendance.

 “To achieve outstanding Ofsted status the early years provision must have an extremely sharp focus on helping children to acquire communication and language skills” (Ofsted, 2012)